 In seeking a Spanish wine, look for Rioja.
 The wines are chosen as the best in food pairing by many chefs around the world.
 They are ready to drink and tend to have a lower alcohol content and acidity so they enhance the flavor of the food.
 What I also like is that you can choose a white, rose’ or red, as Rioja wines pair perfectly with any food served.
 Just make sure to look for the “Denominación de Origen Calificada” or DOCa seal.
 This ensures that each vineyard meets the strict qualifications required to be authentic Rioja.

 With Louisiana in my blood, I’m all about Boudin, and love Boudin Balls.
-Personally, I think they are the perfect two bite snack for any cocktail party or barbecue, and pair very well with the Rioja.
+Personally, I think they are the perfect two bite snack for any cocktail party, tailgate, and pair very well with the Rioja.

 - 2 lbs pork shoulder